Meet an FMCA member who leads a nonprofit organization that helps combat veterans transition to civilian life.

-The program was called Warrior Hike when it began in 2013 with 14 veterans who hiked the Appalachian Trail.
+They named the program Warrior Hike when it began in 2013 with 14 veterans who hiked the Appalachian Trail.
 They reported therapeutic benefits similar to what Sean had experienced.
 Word spread, and the program grew.

 In 2014, Warrior Hike expanded to include the 2,650-mile Pacific Crest Trail and the 3,100-mile Continental Divide Trail.
 In 2015, Warrior Paddle — a canoe trip along the entire length of the Mississippi River — was created for veterans whose injuries prevent them from hiking.
 Also in 2015, the program began offering hikes of shorter duration within a single state; that makes it easier for veterans to tap a network of supporters close to their homes.

 Adaptive bicycling is popular among injured vets, so last year the program expanded again to include a Warrior Bike program that spans the 4,229-mile Trans-America Trail from Virginia to Oregon.

 Today, Warrior Expeditions encompasses the hiking, biking, and paddling programs.
 The organization provides the veterans with all the equipment and supplies needed to complete their journeys.
 Donations are always welcome; so, too, are people, such as RVers, who can provide logistical support such as food and drinks as veterans hike, bike, or paddle in remote areas.

 In the past two years, more than 700 veterans have applied for Warrior Expeditions programs.
 The organization has the resources — from cash and in-kind donations and corporate sponsorships — to accommodate 40 veterans a year.